ivy-llc/ivy/docs/partial_source/contributing/6_handling_devices.rst

-For the majority of functions which defer to `_function_w_arrays_dtype_n_dev_handled`_ for handling the device, these steps will have been followed and the :code:`device` argument will be populated with the correct value before the framework-specific implementation is even enterred into.
-Therefore, whereas the :code:`device` argument is listed as optional in the ivy API at :code:`ivy/functional/ivy/category_name.py`, the argument is listed as required in the framework-specific implementations at :code:`ivy/functional/backends/backend_name/category_name.py`.
+For the majority of functions which defer to `_function_w_arrays_dtype_n_dev_handled`_ for handling the device, these steps will have been followed and the :code:`device` argument will be populated with the correct value before the backend-specific implementation is even enterred into.
+Therefore, whereas the :code:`device` argument is listed as optional in the ivy API at :code:`ivy/functional/ivy/category_name.py`, the argument is listed as required in the backend-specific implementations at :code:`ivy/functional/backends/backend_name/category_name.py`.

 This is exactly the same as with the :code:`dtype` argument, which is explained above.